austynmair/constitution/constitution.md

 4. Membership

 > Any junior member at Downing College is eligible for membership and becomes a member on registration.
-Any undergraduate studying Engineering will automatically become a member, unless they decline membership, notifying the president/committee by email or in writing.
-Any fellow of Downing College in Engineering will automatically be members of the Society.
+Any undergraduate studying an Engineering subject will automatically become a member of the Society, unless they decline membership, notifying the president/committee by email or in writing.
+Any fellow of Downing College in Engineering will automatically become a member of the Society.
 Membership is renewed annually and does not extend past membership of the college.

 5. Executive Committee